-As the founder and now Executive Director, what observations have you made about Nature Consortium’s impact in our area over the years?
+As the founder, what observations have you made about Nature Consortium’s impact in our area over the years?

 “I’ve seen the impact in so many different ways.
 From the thousands of joyous faces, of all ages and races, at the festival each year to the learning and changes in youth who participate in our Youth Art Program and come back, by choice, week after week and some youth, year after year.
 And then there’s the slow and dramatic change that has taken place in the West Duwamish Greenbelt over the past nine years.
 Areas that were once swallowed by blackberry and ivy are now flourishing with native plants and trees.
 We’ve planted over 20,000 trees and many of the trees that we planted in the first few years are now much taller than me.
 That’s a good feeling.
 When we first started restoration work in the greenbelt in 2003 you very rarely saw people out there hiking, walking their dogs, running, etc. Now we almost always see recreational users out there no matter what day of the week it is.”